cbailoni/MobileApp/readme.md

 ./mvnw spring-boot:run.

-## In case you find a bug/suggested improvement for Spring PetclinicS-01021 - Demo B3
+## In case you find a bug/suggested improvement for Spring Petclinic
 Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues